-MANAGEMENT'S DISCUSSION AND ANALYSIS ("MD&A")

-(For the Year Ended December 31, 2020)
+MANAGEMENT'S DISCUSSION AND ANALYSIS ("MD&A") (For the Three Months Ended March 31, 2021)

-The following MD&A is intended to assist the reader to assess material changes in financial condition and results of operations of Thor Explorations Ltd. ("Thor" or the "Company") as at and for the years ended December 31, 2020 and 2019.
+The following MD&A is intended to assist the reader to assess material changes in financial condition and results of operations of Thor Explorations Ltd. ("Thor" or the "Company") as at and for the three months ended March 31, 2021 and 2020.

-This MD&A should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2020.
-These audited consolidated financial statements have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+This MD&A should be read in conjunction with the unaudited condensed consolidated financial statements and notes thereto for the three months ended March 31, 2021.
+These unaudited condensed consolidated financial statements have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").